About

 I was meeting those challenges head on.
 Some days, I felt like crying.
 Other days, I felt like giving up.
 And then there were those days when I just didn’t even want to show up.
 But in those times, God provided all that I needed to keep going.
 To keep being Jesus to those whom I loved and that loved me.

-Now, Doug and I help overwhelmed couples like you communicate and connect with confidence.
-Our mission is to give you the tools and encouragement to create a sense of teamwork instead of turmoil in your relationships.
+Now, they help overwhelmed couples like you communicate and connect with confidence.
+Their mission is to give you the tools and encouragement to create a sense of teamwork instead of turmoil in your relationships.

-Through blog posts, the Confident Wife community, and other resources, we’re creating a place to connect, learn, encourage, and be encouraged.
+Through The Vision-Driven Marriage podcast, marriage retreats, coaching, and other resources, they are creating a place to connect, learn, encourage, and be encouraged.
 A place to see yourself as one with your spouse instead of feeling like you are the only one.

 10 Ways to Connect with Your Spouse

-If you're a Christian wife craving spiritual, physical, and emotional intimacy with her husband, our FREE PDF is a must have.
+If you're a Christian craving spiritual, physical, and emotional intimacy with your spouse, our FREE PDF is a must-have.

 Inside, you'll learn how to: